-The “nano” in nanotechnology comes from the Greek word nanos, which means dwarf or study of very small objects.
-Research in nanotechnology can be described as all activities at the level of atoms and molecules that have applications in the real world.
-Nano objects are measured after a scale system called nanometre, which is a billionth of a metre or as scientists use this prefix to indicate 10–9 (one billionth) or explained nanometre as ten atoms of hydrogen placed in a row.
+The “Nano” in Nanotechnology comes from the Greek word nanos, which means dwarf or study of very small objects.
+Research in Nanotechnology describes all activities at the level of atoms and molecules that have applications in the real world.
+Nano-objects measured after a scale system called Nanometre.
+A Nanometre which is a billionth of a metre or as scientists use this prefix to indicate 10–9 (one billionth) or explained Nanometre as ten atoms of hydrogen placed in a row.

 What is Nanoscience?

-According to the Royal Academy of Engineering (2004), the term nanoscience is defined as “the study of phenomena and manipulation of materials at atomic, molecular, and macromolecular scales, where the properties of materials differ markedly from those at a larger scale.”
-Rather than a new specific area of science, nanoscience is a brand-new way of thinking.
-Its revolutionary potential lies in its intrinsic multidisciplinary, not in the view of one single theoretical direction or one particular approach, but the merge and combination across fields of science and industries at very high levels of technological skills; nano-tribology, nano-biochemistry, nanofibre engineering, nanomaterial science, its development and successes strongly depend on efforts from, and fruitful interactions among, physics, chemistry, mathematics, life sciences, and engineering.
+According to the Royal Academy of Engineering (2004), the term Nanoscience defined; “the study of phenomena and manipulation of materials at atomic, molecular, and macromolecular scales, where the properties of materials differ markedly from those at a larger scale.”
+Rather than a new specific area of science, Nanoscience is a brand-new way of thinking.
+Its revolutionary potential lies in its intrinsic multidisciplinary, not in the view of one single theoretical direction or one particular approach.
+But the merge and combination across fields of science and industries at very high levels of technological skills; Nano-tribology, Nano-biochemistry, Nanofibre engineering, Nanomaterial science, its development and successes strongly depend on efforts from, and fruitful interactions among, physics, chemistry, mathematics, life sciences, and engineering.

-The field of nanotechnology can be broadly classified into three different types such as:
+The field of Nanotechnology broadly classified into three types:

-Incremental nanotechnology is defined as manipulating and controlling the basic structure of materials at nanoscale with the mission to enhance their properties such as nanostructured plastics with superior strength and nanocomposites that have improved hardness and permeability.
+- Incremental nanotechnology is defined as manipulating and controlling the basic structure of materials at the Nanoscale with the mission to enhance their properties such as nanostructured plastics with superior strength and nanocomposites that have improved hardness and permeability.
 Examples of products such as sunscreen protection

 - New product development in textiles Innovation and production, edited by L. Horne.
 Published 2012 by Woodhead Publishing Limited